Concrete Surface Preparation

 Preparing concrete surfaces for finishing is a time-consuming task that many contractors perform begrudgingly or are tempted to overlook altogether.
 But if you’ve ever skipped this essential first step in the process, you undoubtedly learned the hard way how critical it is to the success of the job.

-Surfaces are also prepared prior to various floor-coating installations in industrial, commercial, and institutional applications.
-The most important characteristic for resurfacing materials or floor coatings is the texture of the concrete.
-This section offers an overview of the steps required for surface preparation as well as an introduction to the machinery that is used.
+Surfaces are also prepared before various floor-coating installations in industrial, commercial, and institutional applications.
+The most important characteristic of resurfacing materials or floor coatings is the texture of the concrete.
+This section offers an overview of the steps required for surface preparation and an introduction to the machinery used.

 How To Get A Surface Preparation Job Off To A Good Start

 You can’t ever be too prepared.
 The information below will help you get organized before starting surface preparation work.
-Without taking these things into consideration you could end up doing more harm than good.
+Without considering these things, you could end up doing more harm than good.

-Job planning requires the important people in a project know any special requirements they have prior to the project being put out to bid.
+Job planning requires the important people in a project to be informed of any special requirements they have prior to the project being put out to bid.

 • Time schedules